What is a pulmonary embolism (PE)?

 PE can be life-threatening, especially if a clot is large, or if there are many clots.

-Who gets a pulmonary embolism (PE)?
+Who is at risk for a pulmonary embolism (PE)?

 Anyone can get a pulmonary embolism (PE), but certain things can raise your risk of PE: